Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 Once you land in Prague, you will notice that it is the largest and the capital city of the Czech Republic.

-It would be perfect to go to the Mala Strana and have a close view of the Infant Jesus of Prague, which is also referred to as the Child of Prague.
+It would be perfect to go to the Mala Strana and have a close view of the Infant Jesus of Prague, which is known as the Child of Prague.
 Here is the perfect place for a believer to meet for prayers because it is a Roman Catholic statue of Jesus Christ as a child.

 The reason I recommend coming here as the first place is for you to thank the Lord for journey mercies from your country, and as well pray for your three days to be a success.